aws-samples/ecs-external-instance-network-sentry/README.md

 The eINS currently has the following limitations:

  - During periods where the ECS control-plane is unavailable, and there is either an external instance OS reboot or Docker daemon restart: eINS will not start previously running ECS managed containers.
- - As described in the [disconnected operation](#disconnected operation) section, containers that have been restarted during a period where the ECS control-plane is unavailable will be stopped once the ECS control plane becomes available.
+ - As described in the [Disconnected Operation](#Disconnected Operation) section, containers that have been restarted during a period where the ECS control-plane is unavailable will be stopped once the ECS control plane becomes available.

 ## Security